Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Service provider records

-The ability to alter screenshots is one reason prosecutors frequently attempt to gather additional evidence supporting their authenticity.
+The ability to alter screenshots is one reason prosecutors may attempt to gather additional evidence supporting their authenticity.

 For example: